 \subsection{Ablation Study}

-In this section, we will verify the effectiveness of different modules in our Cross-MPI network, including the plane-aware attention, the multiscale guided upsampling module as well as the internal supervision loss.
+In this section, we verify the effectiveness of different modules in our Cross-MPI network, including plane-aware attention, the multiscale guided upsampling module and the internal supervision loss.
 We train models with different combinations of these modules.
-Randomly sampling stereo pairs with frame difference from 3 to 10 as the test set, we calculate the quantitative metrics recorded in Table.~\ref{table:ablation} and give an example of the rendered depth of different models in Fig.~\ref{fig:ablation}.
+Randomly sampling stereo pairs with frame differences from 3 to 10 as the test set, we calculate the quantitative metrics recorded in Table~\ref{table:ablation} and give an example of the rendered depth in Fig.~\ref{fig:ablation}.

-{\bf Plane-Aware Attention.} In order to testify that the novel plane-aware attention improves the correspondence matching in the whole pipeline, we replace the plane-aware attention with ``concatenation + convolution'' while the other parts of the network as well as the training procedure remain the same as our full model.
-As we can see from Table.~\ref{table:ablation} and Fig.~\ref{fig:ablation}, the numerical result slightly descends and some incorrect estimation appears without the confident initialization of the plane-aware attention.
+{\bf Plane-Aware Attention.} To test that the novel plane-aware attention improves the correspondence matching in the whole pipeline, we replace the plane-aware attention with ``concatenation + convolution'' while the rest of the network, as well as the training procedure, remain the same as our full model.
+As we can see in Table~\ref{table:ablation} and Fig.~\ref{fig:ablation}, the numerical result slightly decreases and some incorrect estimation appears without the proposed plane-aware attention.

 {\bf Multiscale Guided Upsampling Module.} The design of multiscale guided upsampling effectively helps to super-resolve the initial alpha maps.
-To verify the effectiveness of the guided upsampling, we remove the external guidance path (the lower branch in Fig.~\ref{fig:guided}) and the upsampling procedure becomes a pure convolutional upsampling.
-From Fig.~\ref{fig:ablation}, we can see the depth becomes blurry without the delicately designed guidance.
+To verify the effectiveness of the guided upsampling, we remove the external guidance path (the lower branch in Fig.~\ref{fig:guided}), and the upsampling procedure becomes purely convolutional upsampling.
+In Fig.~\ref{fig:ablation}, we can see that the depth becomes blurry without precisely designed guidance.

-{\bf Internal Supervision Loss.} The Internal Supervision Loss helps the network to learn a better initial estimation of the alpha maps which is crucial for the latter SR synthesis and fusion procedure.
-The numerical and visual results decrease without the IS Loss as we can see from Table.~\ref{table:ablation} and Fig.~\ref{fig:ablation}.
+{\bf Internal Supervision Loss.} The internal supervision loss helps the network learn a better initial estimation of the alpha maps, which is crucial for the latter SR synthesis and fusion procedure.
+The numerical and visual results decrease without the IS loss, as can be seen in Table~\ref{table:ablation} and Fig.~\ref{fig:ablation}.